lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 ### Language Ratings

-Like Background Skills, Languages have no ratings.
-If you have a Language, you’re assumed to be fluent and literate.
-You can always RP a lower degree of proficiency if appropriate to your background.
+Like Background Skills, Language Skills have more descriptive ratings.

+* **Beginner** - You know tourist-level common phrases like "my name is" and "where's the bathroom".
+Rolled as rating 2.
+* **Conversational** - You can get by, but your phrasing is sometimes awkward and your vocabulary incomplete.
+Rolled as rating 4.
+* **Fluent** - You are fully fluent in the language.
+Rolled as rating 6.

+Your reading level is assumed to be on par with your speaking level, unless otherwise specified by staff.

 ### Buying Languages

-Your first language is free.
-Any additional languages cost **1 AP** each.
+You start as **Fluent** in whatever the common game language is for free.
+If a particular culture/faction is multi-lingual, a game may allow fluency in a second language for free too.
+Any additional languages cost **1 AP** per rating.

+### Linked Attributes

+Language Skills are linked to Wits.

 <a name="rp-hooks"/>